harrycresswell/cu/content/getting-started/_theming.md

 ### Dark mode

-You’ll find the user-preference dark mode configuration at the bottom of the `scss/abstracts/_theme.scss` file.
+You’ll find the user-preference dark mode configuration at the bottom of the `assets/scss/abstracts/_theme.scss` file.

 Here you’ll find semantic color tokens referencing the primitive color tokens found at the top of the file.
-If you wish to customise the dark mode colors, then you will need to configure the primitive color tokens first.
+If you wish to customise dark mode colors, then you will need to configure primitive color tokens first.

 ```
 /*